Enjoying Twenty-Four Hours in Chattanooga, Tennessee

 RiverView Inn

 Returning to the River View Inn, we were sated and ready to relax.
 Settling in for the rainy evening in a comfortable king-size room was delightful.
 I appreciated the walk-in shower.
-The view of the Tennessee River did not disappoint from the shared balconies.
-Outside the Skybox, the community gathering area, there is a small fire pit where guests can roast smores.
+The view of the Tennessee River from the shared balconies did not disappoint.
+Outside the Skybox, the community gathering area, there is a small fire pit where guests can roast s’mores.

-The morning dawned with a bright blue sky that was welcomed after the rainy evening.
+The morning dawned with a bright blue sky, a welcome after the rainy evening.
 Breakfast in the Skybox was simple but tasty.
 Keurig machines were available with a variety of drink selections.

 Ruby Falls was only a four-minute drive away.